ENBell/best-practices/README.md

 ```

-#### Don't repeat code.
+1.Don't repeat code.
 If you refactor and check new code against previously written code before

 *Bad*
 ```css